Susan E.Scarrow

 Biographical Summary

-Susan Scarrow is the Chair of the Department of Political Science.
-Her teaching and scholarship focus primarily on issues of representation and political participation in parliamentary democracies, including political party development, comparative political finance, and the spread of direct democracy.
-Her current projects include the establishment of a comparative Poliitcal Party Database.
-She is also completing a book for Oxford University Press on the evolution of party membership in parliamentary democracy.
+Susan Scarrow holds a Moores University Professorship in the Department of Political Science.
+Her teaching and scholarship focus on representation and political participation in parliamentary democracies, including political party development, comparative political finance, and the spread of direct democracy.
+She co-leads the multi-national Political Party Database, an NSF-funded endeavor which currently encompasses over 240 parties and over 40 countries.
+She co-edited Organizing Political Parties: Representation, Participation and Power, a book presenting the first analyses of this project (Oxford University Press 2017).

 Education